 APPLICATION PROCESSOR: PUTTING “SMART” IN SMART DEVICES

 The application processor is the central chip for managing and executing the many functions of which modern “smart” devices are capable.
+In fact, as more consumer devices become always-on and always-connected, the APU becomes an attractive alternative to its traditionally more power-hungry x86-based counterparts.
 Within the smartphone segment alone, 2019 saw ~$28B of revenue for application processors, making up 6% of total Semi revenue for that year.
-Among the emerging applications that are dependent on application processors are wearables, connected home, and AR/VR devices.
+Among the emerging applications that are dependent on application processors are wearables,connected home, AR/VR, and ultralight PCs.
 Though not as large as the smartphone market, these are the areas that are seeing real growth.
 For reasons of optimum user experience and improved data security, chip designers and software developers are moving more and more processing functions out of the cloud to the edge.
 The edge is where the application processor is key, whether in mobile, IoT, connected home, or the many other various consumer devices.

 WHAT TO EXPECT FROM YOLE DÉVELOPPEMENT’S APPLICATION PROCESSOR – QUARTERLY MARKET MONITOR?